 Establishing a SARSEP required two types of documents.
 The SARSEP plan itself and a SEP-IRA account for each employee participating in the SARSEP.

-Generally, a SARSEP plan was established using either IRS Form 5305A-SEP or a prototype SARSEP that has been approved by the IRS.
-SEP-IRAs for each employee are set up with banks, insurance companies, or other qualified financial institutions using either IRS Form 5305, Form 5305-A, or a prototype IRA approved by the IRS.
+Generally, a SARSEP plan was established using either IRS Form 5305A-SEP (PDF) or a prototype SARSEP that has been approved by the IRS.
+SEP-IRAs for each employee are set up with banks, insurance companies, or other qualified financial institutions using either IRS Form 5305 (PDF), Form 5305-A (PDF), or a prototype IRA approved by the IRS.

 Although no new SARSEPs may be established, previously established SARSEPs may need to be amended for current law in order to maintain their tax-advantaged status.